danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 1. General radiologists may not perform at the same level as specialists, particularly on more complex and suspicious cases
 2. The short supply of specialists may be wasting their time and expertise by looking at so many normal mammograms.

-*Our directive now then is to be able to address both the shortage of specialists in the US and the global shortage of radiologists overall within one solution.*
+*Our objective now then is to be able to address both the shortage of specialists in the US and the global shortage of radiologists overall.*

 ## The Solution